 At Stevenson, your love of fashion could shape your career.

-Our fashion design program was created to put students like you on a career path in the exciting global women's wear, men's wear, and children's wear industries.
+Our technical fashion design program was created to put students like you on a career path in the exciting global women's wear, men's wear, and children's wear industries.

 Bachelor of Science

 You'll find that our Bachelor of Science in Fashion Design program combines your individual aesthetic as a designer with an understanding of the market, historical context of fashion and costume, consumer psychology, materials, and techniques of apparel construction.
 The program primarily focuses on studio work and other discipline-specific coursework to help you develop your personal design voice and vision while developing your potential as a practicing technical fashion design professional.

 - Apply the skills, concepts, methodologies, and behaviors to be practicing technical fashion design professionals.

 - Execute sophisticated rendering, design, and computer skills to illustrate concepts, communicate design development ideas, create effective presentations, and translate into technical specifications.

 - Demonstrate competence in visual expression of garment design from experience of the human form through life drawing and fashion drawing conventions to represent the clothed figure.

 - Create a fashion portfolio of finished art, collections, and work and presentation boards expressing a personal voice and vision.

 - Employ concepts of sustainability in global environmental, social and economic contexts as fundamental characteristics of comprehensive design strategies in the fashion industry.

 - Articulate the history of fashion and costume design in a context of applied research and analysis.